-LFI and RFI —- The Website Security Vulnerabilities
+LFI (Local File Inclusion) and RFI (Remote File Inclusion) – The Website Security Vulnerabilities

 A File inclusion vulnerability is a type of vulnerability that is most commonly found to affect web applications that rely on a scripting run time.
 This issue is caused when an application builds a path to executable code using an attacker-controlled variable in a way that allows the attacker to control which file is executed at run time.